nic-lovin/nic-lovin.github.io/_posts/2020-01-04-patching-binary-debug.markdown

 ![Breakpoint on CreateProcessA](/assets/ebfe_xdbg.png)

-From there, we can to patch again the binary; click on the instruction and press `Space`.
+From there, we can patch again the binary; click on the instruction and press `Space`.
 Change instruction to the orignals one and the function should be as it was at first:

 ![Breakpoint on CreateProcessA](/assets/original_function_xdbg.png)